DSP1994/Martial-Art-Page/README.md

 - I would also like to add a training section.
 Where members of the club are able to view videos of techniques used in class, to allow them to continue their training in the comfort of their own home.
 ***
 ### **Testing**
 As mentioned in the above Technologies, I used HTML, CSS and a Performance Checker, to double check all my code, and how efficiently my site ran.
-The results of these can be found below;
+The results of these can be found further below.

+However I also went through each page to ensure that the customer would be able to use each one efficiently.
+By doing this I can confirm that the website is responsive and works well on all standard screen sizes, that the text on each web page is readable and easy to understand and finally I can confirm that the form works and requires the user to enter the correct information on each field.
+### **Validators**
 #### **HTML Validator**
 Eventually I was able to receive the *'No errors or warnings to show'* message, after a couple tweaks to the coding on different pages.
 I will go into more detail in the *'[Bugs](#bugs)'* section.
 ![HTML Checker](readme-content/images/html-checker.png)